ValentinFunk/Pointshop2-Docs/developer/slots.rst

 		Pointshop2.AddHatSlot( "Accessory 3" )
 	end )

-Adding weapond slots
+Adding weapon slots
 ======================

-To add a weapond slot, use the function :lua:func:`Pointshop2.AddWeaponsSlot`.
+To add a weapon slot, use the function :lua:func:`Pointshop2.AddWeaponsSlot`.
 This requires the Permanent Weapons module to be fully loaded, which is why the function should be called inside of the hook ``PS2_ModulesLoaded``.

 Example: